 So I set out on a mission to make my own.

-I am posting a tutorial on my blog this week to show you exactly how I made this wreath!
+I have a tutorial on my blog show you exactly how I made this Mickey Pumpkin Wreath!
 I posted a photo of my Mickey pumpkin wreath on my Facebook page after I made it and people went crazy over it!
 A lot of people asked to make them to sell, and I might….I just need to find a way to ship them!

 BUT, if you don’t want to wait for that, don’t worry!
 I’ll show you how to make them yourself this week!